 monthly 2nd & 4th Tuesday am

-Throughout the year various outings are planned to give both our international and UK-national members a chance to see and learn about various places in greater London.
-These outings are generally themed walking tours of London neighbourhoods, guided museum tours and West End shows.
-Occasionally, we go a little farther afield.
+Throughout the year various outings are planned to give both our international and UK-national members a chance to see and learn about various places in Greater London and, occasionally, a little further afield.
+These outings are generally themed walking tours of London neighbourhoods, guided tours of museums and places of interest, and West End shows.

-More locally we have visited the Zoroastrian Centre at the iconic Grade II* listed Art Deco building in Rayners Lane.The Resident Priest gave us a short introduction to the religion, and we were shown around the building whilst hearing about its history.
+More locally we have visited the Zoroastrian Centre at the iconic Grade II* listed Art Deco building in Rayners Lane where the Resident Priest gave us a short introduction to the religion and then we were shown around the building whilst hearing about its history.
+Our visit finished with our hosts serving us a lovely traditional Persian lunch.

 December 2025

-Here is a round-up of our activities for February and March 2026
+Here is a round-up of our activities June 2026

-Over the last 27 years, NAWC has raised over £76,000 for various local charities.
-Past beneficiaries of our fundraising efforts include Mount Vernon Cancer Centre, Peace Hospice, Northwood Live at Home, Watford Hospital Radio, Michael Sobell Hospice, RNIB Sunshine House, Hillingdon Women's Centre, 6th Northwood Scout Group and RNOFA.
+Over the last three decades, NAWC’s members have raised almost £84,500 for various local charities.
+Past beneficiaries of our fundraising efforts include Mount Vernon Cancer Centre, Peace Hospice, Northwood Live at Home, Watford Hospital Radio, Michael Sobell Hospice, RNIB Sunshine House, Hillingdon Women's Centre and the 6th Northwood Scout Group.

 There is so much I enjoy about the Club - meeting women from so many different countries, and all different ages; the talks on a huge range of subjects, the guided walks and theatre trips, and joining in with several of the Interest Groups.
 It's lovely getting together regularly with a group of friendly, social women!